Salt-Free Water Softener Systems

 Salt-based softener systems can be harmful to septic tanks, so they are banned in many cities.

-Water softeners require more upkeep as the salt or potassium tank must be replenished every month.
+Ion-exchange water softeners require more upkeep as the salt or potassium tank must be replenished every month.
 The controller is also more complex and needs replacement more often.

 Water softeners will eliminate dishwasher spots, brighten and soften clothing, and leave your skin feeling silky smooth after bathing.